turingschool/curriculum/source/projects/jscontact.markdown

 #### Hiding the Person ID Input

 Since our user doesn't need to change the `person_id`, we should make it hidden.
-Open @app/views/phone_numbers/_form.html.haml@.
-Change the @:person_id@ from using `text_field` to `hidden_field`.
+Open `app/views/phone_numbers/_form.html.haml`.
+Change the `:person_id` from using `text_field` to `hidden_field`.
 Refresh the form and the text box will disappear.

 You can then rip out the `label` and the paragraph tags.

 #### Processing the Form Data

 Fill in the form with a phone number and click the save button.
 It should save then take you to the `PhoneNumber` show page.
 That's the default scaffold behavior, but our customer wanted to return to the phone number's person's page.
-Open up @/app/controllers/phone_numbers_controller.rb@ and look at the `create` action.
+Open up `/app/controllers/phone_numbers_controller.rb` and look at the `create` action.
 When the phone number successfully saves, redirect to the phone number's attached person.

 Go back to the form, make another phone number, and you should end up on the person's show page.
 Test the whole work-flow from clicking the link, entering the number, and arriving back on the show page.